marq24/ha-fordpass/README.md

 ---

 ## Requirements
-1. Your car must have the latest onboard modem functionality and have been registered/authorized with the FordPass™/The Lincoln Way™ application.
+1. Your car must have the latest onboard modem functionality and have been registered/authorized with the FordPass™/The Lincoln Way™ application.<br/><br/>
-2. You need a Home Assistant instance (v2024.12 or higher) with the [HACS](https://hacs.xyz) custom integration installed.
+2. You need a Home Assistant instance (v2024.12 or higher) with the [HACS](https://hacs.xyz/docs/use/#getting-started-with-hacs) custom integration installed.<br/><br/>
-3. You __must have removed any previous FordPass integration from your Home Assistant instance__ (especially the original FordPass integration from @itchannel and @SquidBytes) before you can use this fork of the integration.
-Please be aware that it's quite likely that a configuration can be disabled! [see also the incompatibility information](https://github.com/marq24/ha-fordpass?tab=readme-ov-file#this-fork-is-not-compatible-with-the-original-fordpass-integration-from-itchannel-and-squidbytes)
+3. You __must have removed any other previously installed FordPass integration from your Home Assistant instance__, especially the original FordPass integration from @itchannel and @SquidBytes, __before you can use this fork of the integration__.
+[See also the '_incompatibility_' information](https://github.com/marq24/ha-fordpass?tab=readme-ov-file#this-fork-is-not-compatible-with-the-original-fordpass-integration-from-itchannel-and-squidbytes).

 > [!IMPORTANT]
 > This is a HACS custom integration — not a Home Assistant Add-on.
 Don't try to add this repository as an add-on in Home Assistant.